LOOK WHAT’S HAPPENED TO ROSEMARY’S BABY (1976) Reviews and overview

 Stephen McHattie as Adrian/Andrew, Rosemary’s matured titular baby, delivers an over-the-top method performance that is uncomfortably out of sync with all the other cast members, except Gordon.

-Ben Spurling, MOVIES and MANIA
+Ben Spurling, MOVIES & MANIA

 Other reviews: